-I saw a tweet a few weeks ago, and I realized that I saw the same tweet last year.
+I saw a tweet a few weeks ago and realized I saw the same tweet last year.
 This tweet ”I want it all.
 The life, the career, the love”.
 It made me reflect on how I perceived the same sentence last year and how I did it a few weeks ago.
 There is a huge difference!
 Last year was indeed a rollercoaster, and I lived in survival mode.
 I believe many did, given the circumstances the world was facing!
-It was complicated, and I admit that I wasn’t feeling my best, and it negatively affected me.
+It was complicated, and I admit that I wasn’t feeling my best, which negatively affected me.
 It is funny because now, I am not that person.

 I am glad I am changing but most importantly, I am sensing this change.
-I admit that out of desperation, I did many things that I would never do now (or ever will).
-Also, I wasted my time on something and many toxic and worthless people.
-I found myself filling a void agitated with fear, lack of love, and loneliness.
+I admit that out of desperation, and I did many things that I would never do now (or ever will).
+Also, I wasted my time on some things and many toxic and worthless people.
+I filled a void agitated with fear, lack of love, and loneliness.
 It was the most challenging time, but although I kept myself busy, I filled my emotions with unnecessary people I willingly let waste my time.
 Looking back, I feel so foolish for making such decisions.
-Yet, life is a journey of both wise and unwise choices, and we wouldn’t always make the right call.
+Yet, life is a journey of wise and unwise choices, and we wouldn’t always make the right call.
 You will dial the wrong number repeatedly until you realize that you need to change it.

 A Reflective Reading Experience

 This year, I decided to purchase one of his books and use it as an eye-opening reading experience.
 This book has helped me realize and understand myself from a different perspective.
-Although I have changed a lot in the past few years, I realized that we could easily fall into the same trap, worse than the first one.
-His words in this book hold a great value in understanding our relationship with ourselves first and foremost.
-One of the sections that I resonated so much within his book is the following:
+Although I have changed a lot in the past few years, I realized that we could easily fall into the same trap, worse than the first.
+His words in this book greatly value understanding our relationship with ourselves first and foremost.
+One of the sections that I resonated with so much within his book is the following:

 ”self-awareness is noticing